readtrellis/textbook-plugin/textbook-plugin.md

 ## Features

+P1
+- /query-textbook
     - edit `.well-known/openapi.yaml`
     - edit `.well-known/ai-plugin.json`
     - add book as a document format
-- add index of books
+    - where to add available textbooks with name and summary?

+P2
+- /chapters-for-textbook
+- /available-textbooks-for-topic - add topic <-> books mapping?  k, is this is a hardcoded or ML feature? hardcoded would be "give me textbooks for a given topic"
+- book object metadata - Book Content Description Chatpers ... - can work on this after looking what plugins are around

 ## Use Cases